tkreyche/I75W-Raymarine-Autopilot/README.md

 There may be future options to send Tillerpilot data from a NautiControl ST Wireless module directly to a I75W display, without the need for a Signal K server.

-### Troubleshooting Signal K Connections
-If you having seeing any unexpected results, you can run the debug python script "debug_signalk.py" and it will report on the Signalk K responses.
-This script outputs to the console of a Python IDE such as Thonny.
-There is no output to the LED matrix.
-Sample results are included in the program comments.

-### Software Description (optional read)
-The code is written in Micropython with the help of Claude.ai.
-The code runs on single RP2350 core, and profiling shows there is plenty of headroom.
-The connection uses the Signal K websockets interface for lowest latency communications.
-Retry logic is used for the wireless LAN connection and for the websocket connection to the Signal K server.
-The wireless configuration supports both DHCP and a static IP address.
-Common configuration items are stored in a secrets.py file, so the main code file doesn't need to be edited, unless the display size or other significant changes are made.
-There are optional flags available to print performance data to a console.
-There is a splash screen to demo the graphics capabilities of the board, but the working display is simple text that emulates the Tillerpilot display.
-Enabling debugging will write error messages to a file.

 ### Signal K Software Installation
 This installation assumes you already have Signal K running on a Raspberry Pi.
 If not, the Signal K website has good instructions.
  * On you Raspberry Pi Signal K server, run the script that in signalk plugin.txt to create a heartbeat plugin, which is used to detect that the server connection is alive.